owlmeans/credentials-core/packages/ext-auth/README.md

-# OwlMeans Re:gov library: Authentication
+# OwlMeans Credentials library: Authentication

 Set of widgets and observers for authentication purposes.